localstack/docs/content/en/user-guide/aws/codebuild/index.md

 {{< /command >}}

 Finally, zip the content of the source code directory and upload it to the created source bucket.
-With a UNIX system, you can use the `zip` utility:
+With a UNIX system, you can simply use the `zip` utility:
 {{< command >}}
 $ zip -r MessageUtil.zip <source-directory>
 {{< /command >}}